 Limited TTOC support is available from MineralsEd for teachers to attend this Teachers' Day program.
 (TTOC coverage is not available for other days of the conference.)
-Priority will be given to teachers who teach about energy in their classrooms and for those who have not had TTOC support to attend Roundup in previous years.
+Priority will be given to career educators, earth science teachers and for those who have not had TTOC support to attend Roundup in previous years.

 Visit our Flickr gallery for images of some of the participants from previous years.